Christian Walker Player Props: Diamondbacks vs. Brewers

-Christian Walker -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Wade Miley on the hill, on April 10 at 9:40 PM ET.
+On Tuesday, Christian Walker (on the back of going 1-for-4 with a home run and two RBI) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 9:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.
+In his last game, he notched a home run while going 1-for-4 against the Brewers.

 Christian Walker Game Info & Props vs. the Brewers